0xAX/linux-insides/Interrupts/linux-interrupts-2.md

 ...
 ```

-We can see here that `head_*` depends on the `$(BITS)` variable which depends on the architecture.
-You can find it in the [arch/x86/Makefile](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/Makefile):
+We can see here that `head_*` depends on the `$(BITS)` variable, which is based on the architecture.
+The variable is defined within [arch/x86/Makefile](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/Makefile):

 ```
 ifeq ($(CONFIG_X86_32),y)